NethermindEth/el-node-spec/docs/docs/spec/packaging/profiles.md

 :::caution

-The profile must provide a monitoring target at least.
+The profile **MUST** provide a monitoring target at least.

 :::

 ### `<monitoring-target>`

+Represents a Prometheus endpoint inside the Node setup.

 ```yaml
 # Name of the docker-compose service